 - It allows learners to establish self-evaluation skills.
 The more one is exposed to instant feedback, the more they are able to appraise their own method of inquiry and problem-solving, and course-correct quicker.

-Where there are many ways mobile learning makes the learning experience much easier, there are also some challenges we’d be remiss to leave out of this guide.
+Where there are many ways mobile learning streamlines the learning experience, there are also some challenges we’d be remiss to leave out of this guide.

 Lack of focus

 While self-motivation can be a happy side effect of mobile learning, it’s only a short detour into distraction.

 Unlike a work computer or laptop, on which certain apps and websites may be restricted, a personal device is often full of tantalising games and enticing social media apps that can cause learners to lose focus.